alex-gutev/generic-cl/README.md

 Iterates over one or more sequences with the sequence iterators bound to variables.

-Each element of ITERS is a list of the form `(IT-VAR SEQUENCE .
+Each element of `ITERS` is a list of the form `(IT-VAR SEQUENCE .
 ARGS)`, where `IT-VAR` is the variable to which the iterator is bound, `SEQUENCE` is the sequence which will be iterated over and `ARGS` are the remaining arguments passed to the [ITERATOR](#iterator-func) function.

-The bindings to the `IT-VARS`'s are visible to the forms in `BODY`, which are executed once for each element in the sequence.
-After each iteration the sequence iterators are `ADVANCE`'d.
+The bindings to the `IT-VAR`'s are visible to the forms in `BODY`, which are executed once for each element in the sequence.
+After each iteration the sequence iterators are [ADVANCE](#advance)'d.
 The loop terminates when the end of a sequence is reached.

 ##### DOITER